Thank you for your interest in The Journal of Criminal Law and Criminology.

 Criminal Law Manuscripts

 The Journal is currently accepting new Criminal Law manuscripts.
 Please submit your manuscript via ExpressO or Scholastica.
 Beginning in late December 2014, the Journal will accept submissions exclusively through its Scholastica portal.
-If you have any questions, please e-mail Managing Articles Editor Hannah Lonky, at
+If you have any questions, please e-mail Managing Articles Editor Whitney Woodward, at

 The Journal has no formal length requirements for Criminal Law articles.
 However, articles that are approximately 25,000 words in length are favored.

-The Journal is currently closed to new Criminology manuscripts.
-If you have any questions please e-mail Criminology Editor Max Silvestre, at .
-The Journal does not accept Criminology pieces via ExpressO or mail.
+The Journal is currently accepting new Criminology manuscripts.
+Please submit your manuscript directly to Criminology Editor Jordan Greenstein at .
+The Journal does not accept Criminology pieces via ExpressO, Scholastica or mail.
+If you have any questions please e-mail Jordan Greenstein.

 Criminology manuscripts are peer reviewed.
 Manuscripts submitted for Criminology review may not be concurrently submitted to other Journals.
 We make every effort to ensure expedited review of Criminology manuscripts.